jonsafari/segmental/README.md

 Probability on a unit is calculated using recurrent neural network based language models.
 There are two versions:
 * **uni-directional**, using only left-to-right probability
-* **bi-directional**, using the sum of both left-to-right, and right-to-left probability.
+* **bi-directional**, using the product of both left-to-right, and right-to-left probability.
 The segmenter runs in iterations.
 In each iteration a new language model is built, based on the segmentation from the previous iteration.

 ###Requirements